DrTol/pressure_loss_calculator-Matlab/README.md

 4. [XSteam.m](https://github.com/DrTol/pressure_loss_calculator-Matlab/blob/master/XSteam.m): Matlab tool used to obtain the thermodynamic properties of water in calculations.
 This original work is taken from [Holmgren M. MathWorks File Exchange: XSteam.m (link)](https://nl.mathworks.com/matlabcentral/fileexchange/9817-x-steam--thermodynamic-properties-of-water-and-steam).

 # License
 You are free to use, modify and distribute the code as long as authorship is properly acknowledged.
-The same applies for the original works 'XSteam.m' by Holmgren M. and 'colebrook.m' by Clamond D.
+The same applies for the original works 'XSteam.m' by Holmgren M. and 'colebrook.m' by Clamond D, this repository Matlab tools make use of.

 # Acknowledgement
 We would like to acknowledge all of the open-source minds in general for their willing of share (as apps or comments/answers in forums), which has encouraged our department to publish our Matlab tools developed during the PhD study here in GitHub.